johnslipper/johnslipper.github.io/_posts/2014-10-13-vnde-website.markdown

 Introducing Vnde - a non-alcoholic beverage made from premium New Zealand fruit.

-[vnde.co.nz](http://www.vnde.nz/ "Visit Vnde website") is a distintive drink designed to fit into any social gathering.
+[vnde.co.nz](http://www.vnde.nz/ "Visit Vnde website") is a distinctive drink designed to fit into any social gathering.
 It is a great fit for people looking for a sophisticated drink without having to drink alcohol.
 The website includes scalable vector graphics and HTML5 video to convey the premium nature of the drink.
 Design and brand development by [Capiche Design](http://www.capiche.co.nz "Visit Capiche website").